-1. The Commission and the Administrative Law Judge have jurisdiction over the site permit applied for by Elk Creek for the up to 80 MW AC proposed Project pursuant to Minn.
-Stat. § 216E.03.

-2. Elk Creek has substantially complied with the procedural requirements of Minn.
+- 1. The Commission and the Administrative Law Judge have jurisdiction over the site permit applied for by Elk Creek for the up to 80 MW AC proposed Project pursuant to Minn.
+Stat. § 216E.03. - 2.
+Elk Creek has substantially complied with the procedural requirements of Minn.
 Stat.
 Ch.
 216E and Minn.
 R. Ch.
-7850.

-3. The Commission has complied with the procedural requirements of Minn.
+7850. - 3.
+The Commission has complied with the procedural requirements of Minn.
 Stat.
 Ch.
 216E and Minn.
 R. Ch.
-7850.

-4. A public hearing was conducted remotely in accordance with government directives due to the COVID-19 pandemic.
-Proper notice of the public hearing was provided, and the public was given an opportunity to speak at the hearing and to submit written comments.

-5. The Commission has the authority under Minn.
-Stat. § 216E.03 to place conditions in a LEPGP site permit.

-6. The sample site permit contains a number of important mitigation measures and other reasonable conditions.

-7. It is reasonable to amend the Sample Site Permit to include the changes to Sections 4.3.8 of the sample site permit as proposed by Elk Creek and the MDNR.

-8. There is no feasible or prudent alternative to the Project under Minn.
-R. part 7850.4400, subp.
-4.

-9. The Project, with the permit conditions revised as set forth above, satisfies the site permit criteria for an LEPGP in Minn.
+7850. - 4.
+A public hearing was conducted remotely in accordance with government directives due to the COVID-19 pandemic.
+Proper notice of the public hearing was provided, and the public was given an opportunity to speak at the hearing and to submit written comments. - 5.
+The Commission has the authority under Minn.
+Stat. § 216E.03 to place conditions in a LEPGP site permit. - 6.
+The sample site permit contains a number of important mitigation measures and other reasonable conditions. - 7.
+It is reasonable to amend the Sample Site Permit to include the changes to Sections 4.3.8 of the sample site permit as proposed by Elk Creek and the MDNR. - 8.
+There is no potential site in either Rock or Nobles County, within an area of five miles of the Magnolia substation, that is conducive to solar development of approximately 700 acres that is not defined as prime farmland.
+Within this geographical limitation, there is no feasible and prudent alternative to the Elk Creek Solar Project site. - 9.
+The Project, with the permit conditions revised as set forth above, satisfies the site permit criteria for an LEPGP in Minn.
 Stat. § 216E.03 and meets all other applicable legal requirements.

-10. The Project, with the permit conditions discussed above, does not present a potential for significant adverse environmental effects pursuant to the Minnesota Environmental Rights Act and/or the Minnesota Environmental Policy Act.

-11. Any of the foregoing Conclusions of Law which are more properly designated Findings of Fact are hereby adopted as such.
+- 10. The Project, with the permit conditions discussed above, does not present a potential for significant adverse environmental effects pursuant to the Minnesota Environmental Rights Act and/or the Minnesota Environmental Policy Act. - 11.
+Any of the foregoing Conclusions of Law which are more properly designated Findings of Fact are hereby adopted as such.